HedyYou/HedyYou.github.io/_pages/about.md

 <li> A CV containing your academic experience and achievements</li>
 </ul>

-You can find information about the PhD application procedure at the School of Arts and Creative Technologies via [this](https://www.york.ac.uk/arts-creative-technologies/study/theatre-film-television-research-degrees/phd-theatre-film-tv-interactive-media-by-research/)
+You can find information about the PhD application procedure at the School of Arts and Creative Technologies via [this link](https://www.york.ac.uk/arts-creative-technologies/study/theatre-film-television-research-degrees/phd-theatre-film-tv-interactive-media-by-research/)

-Additionally, there are scholarships and studentships available to postgraduate researchers that you may be interested in applying for via [this](https://www.york.ac.uk/arts-creative-technologies/study/funding/postgraduate-research/)
+Additionally, there are scholarships and studentships available to postgraduate researchers that you may be interested in applying for via [this link](https://www.york.ac.uk/arts-creative-technologies/study/funding/postgraduate-research/)